RDCbum/RH_demo/docs/core/P9_PAPER_PROOF_MAP.md

 **Dependencies**
 - Definition of `ERU_mode_beta`.
-- Analytic control of the threshold (external input) plus the gate-verified numeric inequality $\mathrm{windowMinMax} \ge S_0$ from the analytic report.
+- Analytic control of the threshold (external input; proof sketch in paper) plus the gate-verified numeric inequality $\mathrm{windowMinMax} \ge S_0$ from the analytic report.

 ## Buchstab bridge (alternative)